alfmep/libujson/README.md

 **Common options:**

-**-r, --relaxed** Relaxed parsing, don't use strict mode when parsing.
+**-s, --strict** Parse JSON documents in strict mode.

 **-p, --pointer=POINTER** Use the JSON instance pointed to by the JSON pointer instead of the root of the input JSON document.

 **-c, --compact** Any Resulting JSON output is printed without whitespaces.

-**-s, --sort** Any Resulting JSON output is printed with object members sorted by name.

 **-e, --escape-slash** In any resulting JSON string output, forward slash characters("/") are escaped to "\\/".

-**-a, --array-lines** In any resulting JSON output, print JSON array items on separate lines.
+**-a, --array-lines** In any resulting JSON output, print each array item on the same line.

 **-o, --color** Print resulting JSON in color, if the output is to a tty.

+**--sort** Any Resulting JSON output is printed with object members sorted by name.

 **-v, --version** Print version and exit.